 The following functions are defined on sequences.
 (Note that DFDL v1.0 does not support sequences of length > 1 as the final results of expressions.)

-In the functions below, if the argument the current node, or any enclosing parent node, then it is a Schema Definition Error.
+In the functions below, if the argument evaluates to the current node, or any enclosing parent node, then it is a Schema Definition Error.